Córdoba, Argentina: Districts

 Ciudad Universitaria is a district located in the southern area of the city, next to the 17 ha Sarmiento Park, the city's most important one.
 The Universidad Nacional de Córdoba (UNC) has most of its facilities in this area.
 The UNC was the first university built in Argentina, founded by Jesuits around 1622.
 The Universidad Nacional de Córdoba is also famous for the "Reforma Universitaria", a student-led protest that started in March 1918 in the Medical School, in which the students rebelled against the prevailing university system.
 This was an old anachronistic system in which professors were authoritarian and inefficient, with a religiously-oriented curriculum.
 Eventually this revolt led to a more secular curriculum and some significant re-structuring of the university government.
 The distinctive nature of the movement derived not only from its radical demands, but also from its extremist tactics, the level of sophistication of its organization, and its major continental impact.
 In fact, the Reform Movement rapidly spread from Córdoba to Lima (1919), Cuzco (1920), Santiago de Chile (1920), and Mexico (1921).
 Another important university, the UTN, dedicated to the teaching of engineering sciences, is located in this part of the city.
 There is also a gym and football stadium and tennis courts for the students.
 The Córdoba Zoo is located in this district.

 Located about 6 km from downtown Córdoba is the Cerro de Las Rosas.
 This very affluent neighborhood is famous for its schools, shops and educational institutions.
 This neighborhood's economic activity centers around Rafael Núñez Avenue, a long wide road that stretches for a few kilometers and has restaurants, boutiques, banks and other shops.
 Over the last decade, this neighborhood has experienced steady growth; however, some of its most affluent inhabitants have moved to gated communities for security reasons.
 Some of these communities, such as "Las Delicias" and "Lomas de los Carolinos", are in the old Camino a La Calera.

 Transportation

 The Córdoba public transport system includes trains, buses, trolleybuses and taxis.
 Long-distance buses reach most cities and towns throughout the country.

 The city is served by the nation's third-largest airport, Ingeniero Ambrosio L.V.
-Taravella International Airport.
+Taravella International Airport, the airport serves domestic flights within Argentina as well as to Brazil, Chile, the Dominican Republic, Panama, Paraguay, Peru and Spain on 15 passenger airlines.